wildcards-world/blog/content/blog/nft-postcards-for-a-purpose/index.md

 # NFT Postcards for a purpose

-We are excited to announce that the TokenSmart community has partnered with us to create a set of limited edition NFT that support wildlife conservation.
+A limited edition set of NFTs has been created in partnership with the TokenSmart community to support wildlife, and it is an exciting opportunity for you to get involved.

 There are exactly 111 NFTs, and each of them is redeemable for a specially designed postcard that will be delivered to you.
-3 lucky winners will receive a split of 1.5 ETH and a surprise wildcard.
+Three lucky winners will receive a split of 1.5 ETH and a surprise wildcard.

 Participation costs 0.1 ETH — with 60% of that going directly to wildlife conservation (the rest is for covering costs for the TokenSmart team and prizes).
-100% of these funds will go into the wildcards DAO and be distributed to our most deserving partners.
+All of these funds due for wildcards will go into the wildcards DAO and be distributed to our most deserving partners.

 You can purchase these NFTs [on Rarible](https://rarible.com/token/0xd07dc4262bcdbf85190c01c996b4c06a461d2430:381426:0xa898ac24f567715b1e023dcb7a98961f7d6fa918).